cyb3rmik3/bsidesath2021/README.md

 The following references have been used to support the Lightning Talk deliverd at BSides Athens 2021 event.

-> Cybersecurity culture refers to the knowledge, beliefs, perceptions, attitudes, assumptions, norms and values of people regarding cybersecurity and how they manifest in people’s behaviour with information technologies
-> ENISA, Cyber Security Culture in Organisations, 2017
+> Cybersecurity culture refers to the knowledge, beliefs, perceptions, attitudes, assumptions, norms and values of people regarding cybersecurity and how they manifest in people’s behaviour with information technologies.
+(ENISA, Cyber Security Culture in Organisations, 2017)

 ### ENISA Publications